 The Soul Requires Care

-The dialogues suggest that Plato thought the ability to go through life blindly, without focus on what is good, was in large measure the cause of Athen's political downfall in the ancient world.
+The dialogues suggest that Plato thought the means to get what one wants, without knowledge of whether it is good, was the cause of Athen's political downfall.
 Plato's immediate audience lives after the great power and wealth of Periclean Athens has been dissipated in the Peloponnesian War.
-This audience is nostalgic for the leadership of Pericles and life that had been lost.
-Plato does not share in this nostalgia.
+This audience is nostalgic for the leadership of Pericles and the life that was lost, but Plato does not share this nostalgia.
 As he looks back, it seems to him that Pericles and the politicians failed Athens.
 They engaged in the practice the Sophists managed to package and sell.
 This practice was the problem, not Socrates, contrary to what many Athenians thought.
 This practice corrupts the young because it ruins the soul.
 To function properly, the soul requires the "care" Socrates urged.
-The political leaders did not provide it.
+The political leaders did not understand this.

 Perseus Digital Library: